Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 I2C

-On the KV260 carrier card, Raspberry Pi is on I2c port 2, so imx219 is on i2x@2 in the dtsi file.
+On the KV260 carrier card, Raspberry Pi is on I2C port 2, so imx219 is on i2x@2 in the .dtsi file.

-AFI ports
+AFI Ports

-Lastly, we have changed the S_AXI_HP0_FPD port from 128 bit to 62 bit, so we need to set the AFI device in dtsi, config 4, 5, to 1 to indicate 64 bits (0 = 128 bit, 1 = 64 bit, 2 = 32 bit):
+Lastly, you changed the S_AXI_HP0_FPD port from 128 bits to 62 bits, so you need to set the AFI device in the .dtsi file.
+Configure 4, 5, to 1 to indicate 64 bits (0 = 128 bit, 1 = 64 bit, 2 = 32 bit):

 config-afi = <0 0>, <1 0>, <2 0>, <3 0>, <4 1>, <5 1>, <6 0>, <7 0>, <8 0>, <9 0>, <10 0>, <11 0>, <12 0>, <13 0>, <14 0x0>, <15 0x000>;